programmmerjosh/vb-scripts-paragon/README.md

 Go to File > Options > Customize Ribbon.
 Check Developer in the right-hand list.

-### Steps to Use These Scripts
-Open the VBA editor (Alt + F11).
+### How To Add A New Script:
+1. Alt + F11 to open the VBA editor.
-Insert a new module (Insert > Module).
+2. Insert a new module (Insert > Module).
-Paste the code/script into the module.
+3. Paste the code/script into the module.
-Close the VBA editor and return to Excel.
+4. Close the VBA editor and return to Excel.
-Run the macro (Alt + F8, select \[SCRIPT_NAME], then click "Run").
+5. Run the macro
+    a.
+Alt + F8
+    b.
+Select FilterDataAndCreateSummary
+    c.
+(Optional) Click the options button to add a shortcut key to run the script.
+    d.
+Click "Run".

 ### Send scripts via email
 .vb scripts cannot be attached to an email because the filename flags up as potentially dangerous.
-To getaround this, we can rename each file extention to .txt
+To get around this, we can rename each file extention to .txt
 EXAMPLE: rename calc-sum-outers.vb to calc-sum-outers.txt
 Then we can attach the file to an email